 Each woman’s menstrual flow and cycle are different.
 It may be hard to know if your period is normal, light, or heavy unless you talk with your doctor.

-Women lose an average of 30 to 40 milliliters of blood during a period.
-Women with heavy bleeding may lose 60 milliliters or more but not usually more than 80 milliliters.
+Women lose an average of 30 to 40 milliliters (mL) of blood during a period.
+Women with heavy bleeding may potentially lose up to 80 mL.

 This condition can cause anemia and severe cramps.
 You may also pass blood clots larger than a quarter during your period.